fb

 This test and measure approach is accountable and relies on results, not opinions.

-A wise man once said, “don’t let your bias and opinions keep you away from a pile of money”.
+A wise man once said, “Don’t let your bias and opinions keep you away from a pile of money”.

 You are not your customers, never assume what will work and what won’t – test and measure and decide based on results.